gautam-kushwah/cs424/index.md

 >
 > When something is important enough, you do it even if the odds are not in your favor.

+# About the Data

+The data was obtained from

+# Github

+# Observation and Inferences
 ### Header 3

 ```js